Wellington Pamphlets

 Location and Access

-The Wellington Pamphlets are part of Special Collections on level 4 of the Hartley Library and items are fetched for use in the Archives, Manuscripts and Rare Books Search Room.
+The Wellington Pamphlets are part of Special Collections on level 4 of the Hartley Library and items are fetched for use in the Archives and Rare Books Search Room.

-The Search Room is open Tuesday-Thursday 1000-1600.
-All visits are by prior appointment and all visitors will be required to book their visit and to order their material at least 1 working day in advance.
+The Search Room is open Tuesday-Thursday 10.00-16.00.
+Visits are by prior appointment and all visitors will be required to book their visit and to order their material by 12 noon 1 working day (weekdays) in advance.
+There is information on how to book an appointment at Visiting Special Collections.

 Catalogue